Tier 2 Math Interventions to Increase Math Fluency in Elementary Students

 Timed tests often cause anxiety for learners, which can inhibit performance.
 However, research shows that building fluency with a skill is important in performing it automatically.
 Most fluency programs rely on times tests to evaluate acquisition.
-This study will compare timed and untimed testing to assess which method provides the highest rate of acquisition.
+This study will compare timed and untimed testing, as well as written versus oral responding to assess which method provides the highest rate of acquisition.
 In addition, social validity questionnaires will assess the learner's preference as compared to the results.

 Identifying Prenumeracy Skill Deficits Using Assessments

 Not all skills deficits are immediately apparent.
 This line of research aims to find effective strategies for school personnel to use that will quickly and effectively identify early numeracy skills deficits in learners with disabilities.

 Skinner's novel, Walden Two, is a non-academic way to describe the basic tenets of the science of behavior.
 This project reviewed Walden Two and compared references to the main concepts and vocabulary of several introductory Applied Behavior Analysis textbooks, looking for ways in which Skinner explained in plain terms his new science.